Comixology (at Amazon) Sales: Venom, Young Avengers, The Superman Sale Returns

 Hellboy Martha Washington Minor Threats

-It appears that Dark Horse has most of their collected editions on sale, but not the newest material and not the single issues.
+Dark Horse is having a “Comic-Con @Home digital sale” and has most of their collected editions discounted, but not the newest material and not the single issues.
 Here’s a link that will *eventually* get you through their catalog in a very laborious way and with the single issues mixed in.
 (It’s not perfect, but we’re trying.)
+Figure this will be around 50% off, but it might vary a little from book to book.

 Here are some direct links to various series: